webflint/outhaul/doc/mvp.md

 **Then**

 * An Epic is created in Tracker
+* The Epic's name matches the `H1` text

 ## [Story Creation](https://www.pivotaltracker.com/story/show/109090662)